zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

 -   Using the built-in `global-hl-mode` to always highlight the current line, together with the `col-highlight` package, which highlights the column only after a defined interval has passed
 -   Using the `crosshairs` package, which combines both but always highlights both the column and the line.
 It also has a "highlight crosshairs when idle" mode, but I prefer to have the current line always highlighted, I'm only undecided about the always-on column highlighting.

 Sometimes I find the always-highlighted column to be distracting, but other times I find it useful.
 So I have both pieces of code here, I'm still deciding.
+Both are disabled for now.

 ```emacs-lisp
 (global-hl-line-mode 1)